don-charlie-pc/Layouts-Android/README.md

-Frames-Android
+Layouts-Android
 ==============

-Proyects for Android devices using and learning Frames
+Proyects for Android devices using and learning Layouts